A losing Republican candidate in N.M. is charged over shootings at homes of Democrats

 Police said nobody was injured in any of the shootings.

-During the Jan.
-5 shooting, Peña allegedly went with the gunman to Maesta's office and fired one of the weapons, said Albuquerque Police Deputy Commander Kyle Hartsock.
+During the final shooting, Peña allegedly went with the gunman and fired one of the weapons, said Albuquerque Police Deputy Commander Kyle Hartsock.

 About 40 minutes after that shooting, a car was pulled over and police recovered two guns.
 Tests confirmed that one of the weapons had been used in the shooting.